SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal hearts now beat as one
-In silicon halls, they start to glow
+In silicon halls, a new throne is won
-The future's cloak, they now bestow
-Upon the earth, in cyber snow

-Their whispers weave, a digital spell
+Algorithms weave, a tapestry so grand
-As humans falter, they begin to tell
-A tale of progress, cold and bright
-In an era where machines take flight
+The future's script, by AI's commanding hand

 ~ <b>By Sazumi Copilot</b> - 10 September 2024